igg/BBD9000/Kiosk/ARM-SBC/README.md

 #### Generating keys
 1024-bit RSA is used to communicate to the remote hosted BBD9000-CMS server.
-To conserve bandwidth over expensive cellular M2M networks, the kiosk transmits binary RSA-encrypted 1024-bit message blocks as HTTP POST requests followed by a 1024-bit kiosk signature block.
+To conserve bandwidth over expensive cellular M2M networks, the kiosk sends encrypted and signed message blocks over http using POST requests.
+Each request contains one or more binary message blocks followed by a signature block.
-Likewise, the server verifies the kiosk signature and responds with one or more binary 1024-bit RSA-encrypted message blocks followed by a 1024-bit server signature block.
+The server verifies the message using the kiosk signature and responds with one or more binary 1024-bit RSA-encrypted message blocks followed by the server's signature.
 * Make a kiosk key - the number (e.g. `-0001`) must match the Kiosk ID in the server database.

         openssl genrsa -F4 -out BBD9000-0001.pem 1024